wciesialka/sortbykey/README.md

 # sortbykey
-Sort audio files by key
+Sort audio files by key.

+Easily sort music files from one directory into another by key!
+Uses Camelot wheel notation.
+Uses symlinks to keep files where they're at, and to save on system space!
+Options to copy files included.

 ## Getting Started